abidr/zefs/README.md

 ## Documentation

-You can use the [editor on GitHub](https://github.com/abidr/zefs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 ZeFS is a modern HTTP file server built using DirectoryLister as source.
 It has sorting features and also movie database.
 [Demo](http://abidportfolio.ezyro.com/zefs)